 This gorgeous beach is located halfway down the island on the East Coast.
 It’s long, wide and golden and has virtually no waves making it perfect for families and watersports.
 I highly encourage you to explore the gorgeous church located on one side and when you’re done, come back to the beach and relax the afternoon away.
 When you become restless you can rent a kayak, windsurf or paddleboard and go test your skills in the water.
 There are a few restaurants attached to guesthouses that I saw but they didn’t seem that reliable in terms of whether they actually served food.
 I’d recommend you bring something to eat and drink when coming out to this part of the island or visit the irresistible town of Marpissa for lunch.

 This wonderful beach, a short walk from Molos Beach, is surrounded by towering red-orange cliffs, pebbles and clear, fresh water.
 The colour contrast between the cliffs and the water resemble an artists palette at the ready.
 There’s not much else to do here but relax, read a book and swim in the refreshing water.

-For one of the best beaches in Paros head to Aliki.
+For one of the best Paros Greece beaches head to Aliki.
 It is further from the main towns than most of the others on this list being located in the South of the island but it’s totally worth the added effort.
 The turquoise waters here are heavenly and the shore extends for ages without getting deep- not so great for swimming but perfect to just sit in and cool off.
 There are also a few restaurants nearby to grab some lunch as well as some opportunities for yoga.
 If you’re planning to head to Aliki, check out Aliki Yoga School for some beachside yoga opportunities or for one of their retreats if you wish to stay longer.

 TOP TIPS FOR VISITING PAROS’ BEACHES